-During the fall 2021 semester, The University of Baltimore is following established guidelines for all campus operations, in order to maintain the health and safety of its students, faculty and staff.
+During the spring 2022 semester, The University of Baltimore is following established guidelines for all campus operations, in order to maintain the health and safety of its students, faculty and staff.
 Currently, the campus is not open for general public access.
 Visitors are allowed only when they are scheduled in advance.
 If you would like to stop by and speak with an admission counselor, the Office of Admission is open by appointment.

 This guidance applies to any visitor accessing facilities owned or occupied by The University of Baltimore.

 1. Visitor: A non-UBalt faculty, staff, or student, who requires access to a UBalt owned or operated facility.
 "Visitor" is an all-encompassing term, which includes but is not limited to:

 - community representatives

 - prospective or visiting students

 - guest lecturers